RNR-Marine™, Inc. Unique products for demanding boaters ... Image

 As cycles increase, the tolerable stress for aluminum decreases,

-while steel's level off at a "fatigue limit" level of strength.
+while steel levels off at a "fatigue limit" level of strength.

 As the number of cycles increases so the tolerable stress for aluminum decreases.
 As an example, an aluminum component that is regularly subjected to a stress of 100 MPa can be expected to fail after about 1,000,000 cycles.
 If the component is part of an aircraft fuselage that is only stressed once each flight then even if it made ten flights a day every day of the year then the component would last for over 270 years, far greater than the life of the aircraft.
 If however, it were a boat's aluminum T-Top that was stressed each time the boat hits a wave it would be cycled thousands of times per voyage and so would be likely to fail after less than a hundred trips, which would clearly be unacceptable.